 Gutter guards (aka leaf covers for gutters) are an attractive idea to homeowners whose homes are surrounded by large trees.
 Plenty of marketing dollars go into promoting gutter guards, but are they really worth the money?

-In this guide, we cover the cost to install gutter leaf guards, their pros and cons, and alternative approaches — to help you decide whether or not gutter guards make sense for your home.
+In this guide, we cover the cost to install gutter leaf guards, their pros and cons, and alternative approaches — to help you decide whether gutter guards make sense for your home.

 Right off the bat: Gutter guards will not completely eliminate the need for gutter cleaning.
 That said, to have new gutter guards professionally installed, it will cost you between $7.50 and $12.50 per linear foot installed.

-You should know a couple of realities from the start, though: Gutter covers WILL reduce the frequency of gutter cleaning, but they WON’T completely eliminate it.
+You should know a couple of realities from the start, though: Gutter covers WILL reduce the frequency of gutter cleaning, but they WON’T fully eliminate it.

 Depending on how many trees are in your landscape or backyard surrounding your property, expect to clean your gutters about one-third to one-half as often as you did before.